nhsconnect/ITK-FHIR-Outpatient-Letter/pages/engage/engage_thomas_linacre.md

 - Hospital - **Adobe Health Centre** - [Organization Resource](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1)
 - Feed Company (Document Recipient) - **Company  X** - [Organization Resource](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1)

-During the Outpatients encounter Susan Blight measures Tom's weight, height and BMI. she asks Tom how he is coping with his feed and tube.
+During the Outpatients Encounter Susan Blight measures Tom's weight, height and BMI. she asks Tom how he is coping with his feed and tube.
 Tom says he is managing ok and doing all he has been instructed to do.
 Susan examines Tom's peg site an notes that it has healed well and is clean and dry.
 Susan asks Tom if his bowel movements are good, to which Tom replies that his bowels are opening daily without any medication.
 Susan revises his medication and decides that Tom needs 100ml/day of energy fibre feed given via PEG tube over 10hrs (10am-7pm).
 1400mls water given as divided flushes (e.g. 10x140mls) throughout the day e.g. before and after feed and with medications.
 She tells Tom that she will advise the GP to prescribe 28 x 100ml bags per month, the prescription to be sent directly to the feed company who will deliver direct to Tom.